-Characters With Special Meaning Characters that have special meaning except when they appear within square brackets ([]) or are preceded by $\$ are: . , , [, $\$.
-Other special characters, such as \$ have special meaning in more restricted contexts. at the beginning of an expression permits a successful match y after a newline, and the character \$ at the end of an expression g newline.
-Two characters have special meaning only when used within square brackets.
-The character - denotes a range, $[c - c]$, unless it is just after the open bracket or before the closing bracket, $[-c]$ or $[c-]$ in which case it has no special meaning.
-When used within brackets, the character ^ has the meaning complement of if it immediately follows the open bracket (example: $[^c c]$); elsewhere between brackets (example: $[c^{-}]$) it stands for the ordinary character ^ . - ning of the $\ \$ operator can be escaped only by preceding it , for example $\ \$.
-Macros <regexp.h> sta</regexp.h> have the following five macros declared before the #include tement.
+Programs must have the following five macros declared before the #include <regexp.h> statement.
 These macros are used by the compile() routine.
-C, PEEKC, and UNGETC operate on the regular expression o compile().
-This macro returns the value of the next character (byte) in the regular expression pattern.
+The macros GETC, PEEKC, and UNGETC operate on the regular expression given as input to compile().

+GETC This macro returns the value of the next character (byte) in the regular expression pattern.
 Successive calls to GETC should return successive characters of the regular expression.
 PEEKC This macro returns the next character (byte) in the regular expression.
-Immediately successive calls to $PEEKC$ should return the same character, which should also be the next character returned by GETC.
+Immediately successive calls to PEEKC should return the same character, which should also be the next character returned by GETC.
 UNGETC This macro causes the argument c to be returned by the next call to GETC and PEEKC.
 No more than one character of pushback is ever needed and this character is guaranteed to be the last character read by GETC.
-The return value of the macro UNGETC(c) is always ignored.
-RETURN(ptr) This macro is used on normal exit of the compile() routine.
+The return value of the macro UNGETC (c) is always ignored.
+RETURN (ptr) This macro is used on normal exit of the compile() routine.
 The value of the argument ptr is a pointer to the character after the last character of the compiled regular expression.
 This is useful to programs which have memory allocation to manage.
-ERROR (val) This macro is the abnormal return from the $compile()$ routine.
+ERROR (val) This macro is the abnormal return from the compile() routine.
 The argument val is an error number (see ERRORS below for meanings).
 This call should never return.
+The syntax of the compile() routine is as follows: